xnor-gate

 In data transmission, electrical noise can flip a bit from 0 to 1, corrupting your data.
 To catch these errors, engineers use “Parity Bits.”

-In an Even Parity system, we add an extra bit to a data byte to ensure the total number of 1s is always even.
+In an Even Parity system, an extra bit is added to a data byte to ensure the total number of 1s is always even.
 If a 7-bit data string is 1101001 (four 1s), the parity bit is 0.
 If the data is 1001001 (three 1s), the parity bit is 1.

-When the data arrives at its destination, an XNOR-based parity checker (remember the multi-input behavior?) scans the byte.
+When the data arrives at its destination, an XNOR-based parity checker (recall the multi-input even-parity behavior) scans the byte.
 If it detects an odd number of 1s, it knows a bit flipped during transit and triggers an error flag.
 This is the first line of defense in everything from satellite communications to the RAM in your laptop.

-If you're following our structured learning path on digisim.io, the XNOR gate appears at several critical junctures:
+If you are following our structured learning path on digisim.io, the XNOR gate appears at several critical junctures:

-Understanding XNOR is a prerequisite for moving into Lesson 65: ALU Design, where you'll combine XNOR gates with an ADDER and MULTIPLEXER to create a functional processing unit.
+• ALU Design: Combining XNOR gates with an ADDER and MULTIPLEXER to create a functional processing unit.

 1. Floating Inputs: Never leave an XNOR input unconnected.
-In digisim.io, an unconnected input might behave unpredictably.
+In digisim.io, an unconnected input behaves unpredictably.
 Use a CONSTANT_ZERO if you need to tie an input LOW.

-2. Confusing XOR and XNOR: It sounds silly, but in the heat of a complex build, it's easy to grab the wrong gate.
-Remember: XOR is the "Difference" gate (Output 1 if inputs are different).
-XNOR is the "Equality" gate (Output 1 if inputs are the same).
+2. Confusing XOR and XNOR: In the heat of a complex build, it is easy to grab the wrong gate.
+XOR is the “Difference” gate (output 1 if inputs differ).
+XNOR is the “Equality” gate (output 1 if inputs match).

-3. Chaining Delays: If you chain ten XNOR gates together to check a 10-bit number, the propagation delay adds up.
-If your CLOCK is too fast, the output will be read before the signal has finished traveling through the gates.
-Always check your timing with the OSCILLOSCOPE_8CH.
+3. Chaining Delays: If you chain ten XNOR gates to compare a 10-bit number, the propagation delay accumulates.
+If your CLOCK is too fast, the output will be sampled before the signal has finished propagating.
+Always verify timing with the OSCILLOSCOPE_8CH.

 Conclusion: The Silent Guardian of Consistency